 Burmese golden egg curry

-A egg curry is often overlooked on the dinner table in preference for another protein, but I personally love eggs and egg curries.
+An egg curry is often overlooked on the dinner table in preference for another protein, but I love eggs and egg curries.
 The combination of spices, the creamy yolk and soft whites is something I crave.
 As a cook’s tip, I never refrigerate an egg after boiling it.
-Cooling a boiled egg white tends to harden it and make it sticky and chewy, rather than soft.
-I keep them at room temperature, so long as you are using them the same day.
+Cooling a boiled egg white tends to harden it, making it sticky and chewy rather than soft.
+I keep them at room temperature as long as you use them the same day.
 This is one of the secrets to a perfect deviled egg.
 This is a super simple recipe that tastes delicious.
-I serve this either as a traditional curry with rice, but more recently I have been serving it as an appetizer.
-I find that the crisp eggs are a prefect combination with the tangy tomato sauce and creamy yolk and really does not need a carbohydrate present. it is a wonderful confluence of flavors on your palate.
+I serve it as a traditional curry with rice, but more recently, I have been serving it as an appetizer.
+The crisp eggs are a perfect combination with the tangy tomato sauce and creamy yolk, and they really do not need a carbohydrate present.
+It is a wonderful confluence of flavours on your palate.

-This is my favorite cookbook for Burmese cuisine.
-Wonderful, well researched recipes from all across Myanmar, this is a cookbook I come back to often.
-I also have most of Naomi Daguid’s other cookbooks and absolutely admire her work, her writing and all the travel and research she puts into every one of her books.
+This is my favourite cookbook for Burmese cuisine.
+It has wonderful, well-researched recipes from all across Myanmar, and I come back to it often.
+I also have most of Naomi Daguid’s other cookbooks and absolutely admire her work, writing, and all the travel and research she puts into every one of her books.

 For more wonderful recipes from this cookbook, click here.